 Click here to complete your nomination.
 You must submit your nomination via email to email@example.com, which must include name, institution, contact information, position, as well as name and contact information for two current members who support your nomination.
 You may also choose to provide us with a photograph by emailing it to firstname.lastname@example.org.

-Applications for the National Conference Program Committee are due May 1 at 4pm ET.
+Applications for the National Conference Program Committee are due April1 at 4pm ET.

 Committee appointments will be effective June 1.
 Program Committee appointments will be confirmed May 1.